BryanCrotaz/ember-tracked-effects-placeholder/README.md

 your code entangled with templates.
 For example you might have Ember Data models updated by a websocket or any other non-UI triggered data change, and need to call into browser APIs, or embedded platform APIs.
-In Electron you might want to makes changes to the file system based on data changes, or system clock for example.
+In Electron you might want to make changes to the file system based on data changes, or system clock for example.

 ## Usage with a decorator